-- l.
-We should immediately slash through all the red tape bogging down the present United States disarmament package and announce our willingness to enter into an agreement, verified by effective inspection, to suspend nuclear weapons tests for a temporary period of two or three years.
+- 1. We should immediately slash through all the red tape bogging down the present United States disarmament package and announce our willingness to enter into an agreement, verified by effective inspection, to suspend nuclear weapons tests for a temporary period of two or three years.
 This simple proposal will be a cogent demonstration of our desire and willingness to act on behalf of peace. - 2.
 The United States should immediately make known the kind of inspection system it believes is necessary to backstop an international ban on atomic tests.
 There is no practical reason why this cannot now be done.
 Dr. Killian's report on an inspection system is now complete.
 Let's spread it out publicly in front of the Soviet Union and say, "This is where we stand.
 What about you?"
 This will call the Kremlin's bluff and the world will watch and judge what Khrushchev then does. - 3.
 The proper locale for formal presentation of our proposal is the United Nations.
-According to the resolutions of the General Assembly at its last session, we and the other principal negotiating nations on disarmament have a responsibility to carry on arms limitation talks within the UN Disarmament Commission.
+According to the resolutions of the General Assemby at its last session, we and the other principal negotiating nations on disarmament have a responsibility to carry on arms limitation the concurrence of our allies.
+Furthermore, it seems hard to imagine how, if the United States and the Soviet Union ever came But reace alone, essential though it is, is not our only goal. talks within the UN Disarmament Commission.
 The Soviet Union has expressed its intention of boycotting the Commission.
 There is no valid reason why this should give us pause.
 Regardless of what Moscow does, we are still subject to the recommendations of the General Assembly, the collective voice of the nations of the world.
-The U.N.
-Disarmament Commission should meet and note the absence of the Soviets, etc. If the Disarmament Commission cannot carry on its work profitably because of the non-cooperation of the Soviet Union, then we should take the arms limitation question to the U.N.
-Security Council.
+The UN Disarmament Commission should meet and note the absence of the Soviets, etc. If the Disarmament Commission cannot carry on its work profitably because of the noncooperation of the Soviet Union, then we should take the arms limitation question to the UN Security Council.
 The Soviet Union cannot afford to cold-shoulder the Security Council.
 It tried that once before -- at the time of the Korean aggression -- and got badly jolted when the Council acted very effectively in its absence.
 In the Security Council the Soviet negotiators can be brought before the bar of world opinion.

 There they can be compelled to take a stand on our proposals, to vote either "Da" or "Nyet" to practical measures for peace.
-The world can then plainly see who its encouraging or blocking progress of the world toward more tranquil relations.
+The world can then plainly see who is opening the proposals. then plainly see who is encouraging or blocking progress of the world toward more tranquil relations. relations. appear irritated and sanoyed.
+Nor should we become

 4. In the United Nations we should be flexibly ready to adapt our proposals to any reasonable conditions proposed by other countries.
 This is particularly true in regard to inspection.
-An international inspection system must be effective, but it does not necessarily have to follow every detail that we suggest.
-Among the first items of business, we should initiate a proposal for a United Nations commission on inspection to study our plan, the Soviet plan, if it is presented, and any other plans brought forward by attendant nations.
+An international inspection system must be effective, but it does not necessarily have to follow everydetail that we suggest.
+Among the first items of business, we should initiate a proposal for a United Nations commission on inspection to study our plan, the Soviet plan if it is presented, and any other plans brought forward by attendant nations.